William-King977/Mandarin-Chinese-App/README.md

 # Aims for Now
 - Refactor the code.
-- Save the user's progress based on their Test Assesssment performances (File Handling).
+- Save the user's progress based on their Test Assessment performances (File Handling).
 - Show questions that the user need more work on (i.e. the ones they're getting wrong).